ninjayoto/WVG/src/README.md

 # WVG
 WVG, or Will's View Generator, is a simple tool created to help you generate realistic views for your website.
 It uses many different user agents, referers, and proxies within the TOR network to accomplish this task.
 Moreover, unlike other common view generators, this program doesn't flood the server with requests but does it at a slower pace and at random intervals to make the traffic seem more realistic.
-Do not use this program on websites if it violates laws or the host's rules.
+Do not use this program on websites if it violates your region's laws or your host's rules.
 This program was created for a programming challenge in high school, so it still needs to be polished.
 Please report all issues on my Github page.

 ## Getting Started